 If you wish to request an Administrative Hearing, you must submit a written request and pay all fees within 21 days of receiving your “Notice of Decision”.
 If found not liable, any amount paid will be refunded.
 If you are dissatisfied with the Administrative Hearing results, you can file for a Superior Court ruling.

 Failure to pay fines or to complete arrangements for an administrative review within 21 days of issuance will result in additional fees being charged and the inability to contest the citation.
 Further delay may result in notification to the Department of Motor Vehicles (DMV) to refuse registration of the vehicle until all fees are paid in full to the DMV and/or garnishment of Franchise Tax Refund.

 If you have questions, you may call 510-337-8411 (10:00 a.m. - 4: 00 p.m.
 Monday -Thursday)

 - Walk-In: You can pay at the Alameda Police Department during business hours (10:00 a.m. - 4:00 p.m.
 Monday - Thursday).

-- Online: You may pay your citation Online at www.alamedaca.gov ; you will need your citation number and your Visa or Master Card.
+- Online: You may pay your citation by clicking this link: www.alamedaca.gov ; you will need your citation number and your Visa or Master Card.
 Free Internet access is available at the Alameda Free Library, 1550 Oak Street, Alameda.

 - Mail: You can mail a check or money order to the Alameda Police Department located at 1555 Oak Street, Alameda, CA 94501.
 Your canceled check will serve as your receipt.
 A service charge will be assessed for checks not honored by your bank.